 Every native plant replaced by the clearing for new developments might sustain a collapsing ecosystem.

+Originally posted: 8/1/2012 Planters are an easy way to add color to a garden.
 If you have an area of your yard that is shady and lacks color, I have a combination for you.
-There is nothing like a bright lime green to brighten a shady spot.
-This combination of lime green potato vine, white and green caladium and rusty coleus adds life to an area of my yard that… Continue reading Container for a shady spot
+When choosing planter combinations for shade brighter is better.
+There is nothing like lime green to add life to a darker… Continue reading Container for a shady spot

 I am happy to say that many of the late purchases of last season have returned this warm Colorado spring.
 For me the most joyful part of gardening is seeing a misplaced or mistreated plant beat the odds.
 Thelypteris decursive-pinnata (Japanese Beech Fern) These ferns are planted under a silver maple, in very dry shade.… Continue reading 2012 Spring arrivals